matter-labs/zksync-web-era-docs/docs/api/api.md

 }
 ```

-- `fee` is an object which describes the token in which the fee is to be paid and also the limit on the numbre of
+- `fee` field is an object that describes the token in which the fee is to be paid and also the limit on the number of price in `ergs` per storage slot write and publishing a single pubdata byte.
-- `time_range` is an object which denotes the timeframe within which the tx is valid. _Most likely will be removed after the testnet._
+- `time_range` field is an object that denotes the timeframe within which the tx is valid. _Most likely will be removed after the testnet._
 - `withdraw_token` field should be only supplied for `Withdraw` operations. _Most likely will be removed after the testnet._
-- `factory_deps` an array which should only be supplied for `Deploy` transactions.
+- `factory_deps` field is an array that should only be supplied for `Deploy` transactions.
 It should contain the bytecode of the contract being deployed.
 If the contract being deployed is a factory contract, i.e. it can deploy other contracts, the array should also contain the bytecode of the contracts which can be deployed by it.

 <!-- TODO: add example -->

 ## zkSync-specific JSON-RPC methodss

 All zkSync-specific methods are located in the `zks_` namespace.
-The API may also provide methods other than provided here.
+The API may also provide methods other than those provided here.
 These methods are to be used internally by the team and are very unstable.

 ### `zks_estimateFee`